 - You can prepare your program with a one-stage compilation, skipping the expanding source preprocessing step recommended above.
 If you do this, you need to be aware of the following: - Case 1: If there are no executable statements in the header file, the header file is not included in the captured source that is saved in the mdbg file and is not available for browsing during a z/OS® Debugger session.
-All other z/OS® Debugger functionality is still available. - Case 2: If there are executable statements in the header file, the header file is included in the captured source that is saved in the mdbg file and is available for browsing during a z/OS® Debugger session. - For all programs, such as batch, CICS®, and IMSTM, for the second compilation stage, refer to Table 12 on page 71 for the appropriate options. - 5.
+All other z/OS® Debugger functionality is still available. - Case 2: If there are executable statements in the header file, the header file is included in the captured source that is saved in the mdbg file and is available for browsing during a z/OS® Debugger session. - For all programs, such as batch, CICS®, and IMSTM, for the second compilation stage, refer to Table 12: Examples of compiler options and source information files that are supported by ADFz products for C and C++ on page 69 for the appropriate options. - 5.
 Modify the SYSCPRT DD in the second compiler stage to refer to a file.
 This file is the compiler listing and is the source information file for Application Performance Analyzer for z/OS®.
 Save it in the compiler listing library and specify a member that is equal to the CSECT name of your application program.